therealyash/therealyash/README.md

 ## Hey I'm Yashraj 👋

 👋 Hi there!
-I'm Yashraj Limkar from Mumbai, India, currently pursuing a Master of Computer Applications with a specialization in Machine Learning.
+I'm Yashraj Limkar from Mumbai, India, currently pursuing Master of Computer Applications with a specialization in Machine Learning.
 With a strong foundation in data analysis, I bring a unique blend of technical expertise in machine learning, neural networks and deep learning.

 <div>